after-the-sunrise/bitflyer4j/README.md

 #### Subscribe to Realtime Feed

-Initiate a subscrption for the steaming market data from [PubNub](https://www.pubnub.com/).
+Initiate a subscription for the steaming market data from [PubNub](https://www.pubnub.com/).

 ```java
 public class RealtimeSample {